 While much of the traffic on the ICW consists of small recreational boats, there is some commercial traffic and the occasional yacht navigating this narrow waterway, which provides some tricky moments!

-As we ventured south, we spotted a few landmarks: Mar-A-Largo, The Boca Raton Resort & Club (where Nancy went many times on business for the annual beauty business conference for the media industry) and The Breakers.
+As we ventured south, we spotted a few landmarks: Mar-A-Largo, The Boca Raton Resort & Club (where Nancy went many times on business for the annual beauty business conference for the media industry, CTFA) and The Breakers.

 Mar-A-Largo, The Boca Raton Resort & Club and The Breakers

 Our goal was to reach the anchorage just south of the Lantana Bridge, in Lantana, just north of Boynton Beach.